Selling Steve Jobs Liver: A Story of Startups, Innovation, and Connectivity in the Clouds

 Receive for free with your copy of In Search of Stupidity: Over 40 Years of High-Tech Marketing Disasters

 Purchase your Liver to see the complete set!

 Some Liver Slices

 The West Side traffic brought the limo to a standstill, leaving me, Ignacio, my partner and co-founder of Reliqueree, and Sheridan, the firm’s PR head, stranded in a long line of idling cars.
 After a couple of minutes, I decided to put the wasted time to good use.
 I pulled out my iPhone and checked our social media dashboard. “uLivv,” “TransLivvient” and “Reliqueree” were all trending on Twitter.
 The media coverage of the grand opening of our first store had generated almost a million more likes on our Facebook page.
 The CEO of HP had asked to connect with me on LinkedIn yesterday.
-Traffic on our Pinterest site was going to explode once video and pictures of the gala event hit the Cloud and the blogs.
+Traffic on our Pinterest and Instagram sites was going to explode once video and pictures of the gala event hit the Cloud and the blogs.